-- 24.8.
-A complaint should contain the following information: - (a) the name of the WASPA member against whom the complaint is being made, or if the identity of the member is not clear, the number of the service or other identifying information; - (b) the full names, address and contact details of the complainant; - (c) to the extent that the information is known or available, identification of the part or parts of the Code of Conduct which has allegedly been breached; and - (d) a detailed description of the actions (or inactions) that resulted in the alleged breach. - 24.9.
-Any complaint lodged that does not contain the above information may be referred back to the complainant by WASPA, together with a request to provide the missing information. - 24.10.
+24.8.
+A complaint should contain the following information:

+(a) the name of the WASPA member against whom the complaint is being made, or if the identity of the member is not clear, the number of the service or other identifying information;

+(b) the full names, address and contact details of the complainant;

+(c) to the extent that the information is known or available, identification of the part or parts of the Code of Conduct which has allegedly been breached; and

+(d) a detailed description of the actions (or inactions) that resulted in the alleged breach.

+24.9.
+Any complaint lodged that does not contain the above information may be referred back to the complainant by WASPA, together with a request to provide the missing information.

+24.10.
 If the complainant has not identified all of the relevant clauses of the Code, WASPA may assign the relevant clauses based only on the content of the complaint.
-The complaint and subsequent response and adjudication will be limited to those clauses identified by either the complainant or WASPA at the start of the matter. - 24.11.
-WASPA will not consider a complaint if it: - (a) falls outside the jurisdiction and mandate of WASPA, - (b) is prima facie without merit, or - (c) is vexatious, taking into account factors such as malicious motive and bad faith. - 24.12.
-Where the complainant has lodged a complaint or dispute, or instituted an action with any other regulatory body or in a Court, and where the subject matter of that complaint, dispute or action is substantially the same as the subject matter of a complaint lodged by that complainant with WASPA, WASPA may, at its discretion, decline to consider and deal with the complaint. - 24.13.
+The complaint and subsequent response and adjudication will be limited to those clauses identified by either the complainant or WASPA at the start of the matter.

+24.11.
+WASPA will not consider a complaint if it:

+- (a) falls outside the jurisdiction and mandate of WASPA, - (b) is prima facie without merit, or - (c) is vexatious, taking into account factors such as malicious motive and bad faith.

+24.12.
+Where the complainant has lodged a complaint or dispute, or instituted an action with any other regulatory body or in a Court, and where the subject matter of that complaint, dispute or action is substantially the same as the subject matter of a complaint lodged by that complainant with WASPA, WASPA may, at its discretion, decline to consider and deal with the complaint.

+24.13.
 In the event that WASPA refuses to investigate a complaint for any reason, WASPA will refer the matter back to the complainant.
-Should the complainant thereafter amplify the complaint in a manner that addresses WASPA's concerns, WASPA may, at its discretion, proceed to investigate the complaint. - 24.14.
+Should the complainant thereafter amplify the complaint in a manner that addresses WASPA's concerns, WASPA may, at its discretion, proceed to investigate the complaint.

+24.14.
 If a complainant requests anonymity, the complainant's identity may, in exceptional circumstances, be withheld from the member at the discretion of WASPA.
-If WASPA decides not to grant such anonymity, the complainant will be given a choice as to whether they wish to proceed. - 24.15.
-WASPA has the discretion to make use of either the informal, formal or emergency complaint procedure, as appropriate, to process any complaints received. - 24.15A.
+If WASPA decides not to grant such anonymity, the complainant will be given a choice as to whether they wish to proceed.

+24.15.
+WASPA has the discretion to make use of either the informal, formal or emergency complaint procedure, as appropriate, to process any complaints received.

+24.15A.
 At any point in the complaints process, prior to the assignment of a complaint to an adjudicator for review, a complainant may request that WASPA withdraw a complaint, and WASPA must do so.
-However, if there is prima facie evidence of a breach of the Code which may affect other consumers, WASPA is entitled to pursue a new complaint against the relevant member regarding the same services that were the subject of the withdrawn complaint.
+However, if there is prima facie evidence of a breach of the Code which may affect other consumers, WASPA is entitled to pursue a new complaint against the relevant member regarding the same services that were the subject of the withdrawn complaint, and may use any evidence submitted by the original complainant as part of the new complaint.

+24.15B.
+At any point in the complaints process, prior to the assignment of a complaint to an adjudicator for review, WASPA may withdraw a complaint, provided that it is determined that the complaint:

+- (a) falls outside the jurisdiction and mandate of WASPA, - (b) is prima facie without merit, or - (c) is vexatious, taking into account factors such as malicious motive and bad faith.